mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-airgapped/index.md

 ---
 layout: layout.pug
-navigationTitle: Install on-premise
+navigationTitle: Install air-gapped
-title: Install on-premise
+title: Install air-gapped
-menuWeight: 30
+menuWeight: 35
-excerpt: Install Konvoy in an on-premise environment
+excerpt: Install Konvoy in an air-gapped environment
 enterprise: false
 ---

 <!-- markdownlint-disable MD004 MD007 MD025 MD030 -->

-The topics in this section guide you through the basic steps to prepare your environment and install Konvoy in an on-premise environment.
+The topics in this section guide you through the basic steps to prepare your environment and install Konvoy in an air-gapped environment.
+**IMPORTANT** air-gapped installation is still in Beta and the process may change in the future.

 # Before you begin